-- 1. Groundwater samples shall be collected as a grab sample using GeoProbe equipment such as a SP-16 with a 2-foot screen. - 2.
-Wells within the UCRS may not yield sufficient water for grab samples using a GeoProbe.
-For monitoring wells with insufficient yield, groundwater samples will be collected by purging the well, and then returning within one week to collect groundwater samples. - 3.
-Sample collection locations shall be grouted (using bentinite grout) from the bottom up after groundwater has been collected. - 4.
-Sample ID shall be "Sample Location-MMDDYYYY" where MMDDYYYY is the sample collection date (MM=month, DD=day, YYYY-year).
-For example, MW576-02162019 for a sample collected at MW576 on February 16, 2019. - 5.
-AA(aa, bb) = AA is well purging and sampling protocol, aa and bb are the groundwater analyses to perform - 6.
-LF = purge and sample using the low-flow, low-drawdown method with collection of field parameters (see additional notes below) - 7.
-GS = collect grab sample - 8.
-8260C = VOCs by Method 8260C (GC/Mass Spec) - 9.
-8260C = VOCs by Method 8260C (GC/Mass Spec), laboratory reports concentrations for only TCE, cis-DCE, trans-DCE, 1,1-DCE and vinyl chloride - 10.
-8015 = analysis for dissolved hydrocarbon gasses (ethene, ethane and methane) by Method 8015 - 11.
-TOC = total organic carbon - 12.
-Dhc = analysis for presence of Dehalococcoides bacteria - 13.
-DUP = duplicates of the analyses at this well will be performed - 14.
-MS/MSD = Matrix Spike and Matrix Spike Duplicate performed for this sample - 15.
-RGA = Regional Gravel Aquifer - 16.
-UCRS = Upper Continental Recharge System - 17. ft bgs = feet below ground surface - 18.
+- 1. Groundwater samples from locations near future performance monitoring wells shall be collected from temporary points using GeoProbe equipment such as a SP-16 with a 2-foot screen. - 2.
+Samples will be collected using low-flow methods after parameter stabilization if possible.
+If a sample point does not yield sufficient water for low-flow sampling, groundwater samples will be collected by purging the well, and then returning within one week to collect groundwater samples. - 3.
+Temporary sample collection points shall be grouted (using bentonite grout) from the bottom up after groundwater has been collected. - 4.
+Sample ID will be constructed consistent with the project RAWP. - 5.
+8260C = VOCs by Method 8260C (GC/Mass Spec) - 6.
+8260C = VOCs by Method 8260C (GC/Mass Spec), laboratory reports concentrations for only TCE, cis-1,2-DCE, trans-1,2-DCE, 1,1-DCE and vinyl chloride - 7.
+RSK-175 = analysis for dissolved hydrocarbon gasses (ethene, ethane and methane) by RSK SOP 175 Modified - 8.
+TOC = total organic carbon - 9.
+Dhc = analysis for presence of dehalococcoides bacteria - 10.
+DUP = duplicates of the analyses at this well will be performed - 11.
+MS/MSD = Matrix Spike and Matrix Spike Duplicate performed for this sample - 12.
+RGA = Regional Gravel Aquifer - 13.
+UCRS = Upper Continental Recharge System - 14. ft bgs = feet below ground surface - 15.
 N/A = Not Applicable